billynewport/datasurface/docs/DataPlatform.md

 ## DataPlatforms need to use the model

 If all aspects of a DataPlatform are written in Python then it's likely easiest just to check out the primary model from github and then load it.
 If the DataPlatform is written in languages other than Python then it will need a way to read model artifacts such as Datastores, ingestion metadata, schemas and so on.
 DataSurface provides a REST API to the model for this purpose.
 It can be easily started as a docker container and then used to query the model.
 The REST API is read only.
 It's documented [here](REST_API.md).

+## The BrokerRenderEngine

+This is responsible for handling new model revisions.
+It is the top level component which is responsible for handling a model change and distributing that event to DataPlatforms.
+It will calculate the intention graphs and then invoke each DataPlatform to handle it's intention graph subset.
+It provides an computational and credential environment within which DataPlatforms can operate.
+This is documented in the [SwarmRenderer.md](SwarmRenderer.md) file.

+DataPlatforms themselves can be written in a portable manner and wrapped with the Credential infrastructure for them to execute.